 My child is a late talker.

 I’m watching my 3 year old son haul Christmas decorations out of the corner of the garage.
-Although the sun is blazing in the sky 2_year_old_not_talkingand we’re experiencing one of the warmest days on record this year, my little man is singing Jingle Bells as he sets his Santa and ribbons up on the grass.
+Although the sun is blazing in the sky and we’re experiencing one of the warmest days on record this year, my little man is singing Jingle Bells as he sets his Santa and ribbons up on the grass.
 As I sit with him, he chats a mile a minute:

 “Gogo wants to make Christmas Mommy.”
 “Are you having a good day Mommy?”
 “Gogo wants to ride his bike.”
 “Ouch, there’s a bee!”